 Ariane Flight VA224

-After launch, MSG-4 will be stored in orbit, ultimately being named Meteosat-11 when it becomes operational to bridge the gap between Meteosat-10 and the initial Meteosat Third Generation (MTG) spacecraft – which are scheduled to be orbited in 2019 and 2021.
+After launch, MSG-4 is to be stored in orbit, ultimately being named Meteosat-11.
+When operational, it will bridge the gap between Meteosat-10 – launched in 2012 by Arianespace – and the initial Meteosat Third Generation spacecraft, which are scheduled to be orbited in 2019 and 2021.

 The Star One C4 co-passenger was produced by SSL (Space Systems/Loral), and is a part of the third generation of Embratel Star One satellites – which ensure the continuity of telephone, television, radio, data transmission and Internet services in Brazil, in addition to expanding these services to Latin American countries and mainland United States.

 Star One C4 ultimately will be co-located with the Star One C2 spacecraft at an orbital slot of 70 deg.
 West – which is considered a "hot" position for transmitting the signals of major television stations in Brazil.